-The Forest of Avon is part of a national programme of twelve Community Forests across England.
+The Forest of Avon was established in 1992.
 The Forest’s creation is guided by an detailed Forest Plan, which sets out strategies for the Forest’s creation over 221 square miles of land in and around Bristol.
-The Forest Plan was approved by a partnership of the Forestry Commission, the Countryside Agency (now Natural England) and the four West of England authorities in 2002.
+The Forest Plan was approved by a partnership of the Forestry Commission, the Countryside Agency (now Natural England) and the four West of England authorities in in 1995 and an updated version in 2002.

 In 2005, all of the West of England authorities and Parish Councils which would be ‘affected’ agreed to formally extending the Forest of Avon’s boundary to all of Avon outside the Area’s of Outstanding Natural Beauty.
 The detailed strategy does not include this additional area, but Community Forest principles of strategic (and coherent) landscape enhancement, community involvement and partnership working can be applied to it.
 The Forest of Avon Trust can advise on this.